 - The SSO service returns the URL of the Alibaba Cloud console to the browser.

 - The browser redirects to the Alibaba Cloud console.

 Note In step 1, the employee does not necessarily have to log on to Alibaba Cloud.
 Instead, the employee can click the link on the IdP portal to send an SAML authentication request to the IdP and access the Alibaba Cloud console.

 - To make sure your IdP is trusted by Alibaba Cloud, you must configure the IdP in the

 Alibaba Cloud console.

-For more information, see Configure the SAML of an account.
+For more information, see Configure the SAML for user-based SSO.

 - To make sure Alibaba Cloud is trusted by the IdP, you must configure Alibaba Cloud

 as a trusted SAML SP and configure an SAML assertion in your IdP.